 STORM’S OUTSIDE, February 2025

-Every brushstroke here is in conversation with that rich and gorgeous blue colour beneath it.
-As far as I know, blue was beloved of medieval artists and in particular was used to express beauty and to bring the warmth of skin tones into relief.
-I often use grounds which fight with the subject, but in STORM'S OUTSIDE, the browns and pinks have a great time with that blue.
+Every brushstroke here is in conversation with that rich and gorgeous blue beneath it.
+Medieval artists used blue to express beauty and to bring the warmth of skin tones into relief.
+I often use grounds which fight with the palette, but in STORM'S OUTSIDE the browns and pinks have a great time with the blue.

-The composition references 18th century portraiture.
 With one hand, AJ holds his glass, a few marks suggest the light, with the other, he strokes a lap dog.
-Combined with the form of wingback armchair and chippendale dining chair, the composition echoes and amplifies AJ’s natural elegance.
+Combined with the form of wingback armchair and chippendale furniture, the composition echoes AJ’s natural elegance.

 It’s all of that moment, a fluid spontaneous gesture (and using the gouache AJ gave me for Christmas).